top of page

 I decided to write this post because this is something lots of my ADHD coaching clients wrestle with, especially early on in their awareness journey (I know I did) - Just where does ADHD come from?
 Is it inherited?
 Is it learnt behaviour?
 And does childhood trauma play a part?

 So, where do we begin?
-Well I can only offer my subjective point of view, based on years of introspection and self-examination.
-Discovering I still had ADHD (and it wasn't something I grew out in adulthood - as Doctors originally believed) in my 40s, made me feel naive and stupid for not realising it was there all along.
-When the penny finally dropped for me, and I started to understand why my life had taken some difficult turns, positively it became the start of what has been an interest healing journey.
+Well, I can only offer my subjective point of view, based on years of introspection and self-examination.
+Discovering I still had ADHD (and it wasn't something I grew out of in adulthood - as Doctors originally believed) in my 40s, made me feel naive and stupid for not realising it was there all along.
+When the penny finally dropped for me, and I started to understand why my life had taken some difficult turns, it became the start of what has been a fascinating healing journey.

 IN THE LAST 7 YEARS, UNPACKING MY ADHD "KNOWING" AND THEN DIAGNOSIS, I'VE SPENT A LOT OF TIME OVERTHINKING...